PyAbel/PyAbel/doc/transform_methods.rst

     5. ``*`` The :doc:`two_point <transform_methods/two_point>` method is also well described by Dasch.
 It is a simpler approximation to the `three point` transform.
 Computationally, very efficient in Python.

-    6. ``*`` The :doc:`onion_dasch <transform_methods/onion_dasch>` onion-peeling deconvolution method described by Dash is one of the simpler, and faster inversion methods.
+    6. ``*`` The :doc:`onion_peeling <transform_methods/onion_peeling>` onion-peeling deconvolution method described by Dash is one of the simpler, and faster inversion methods.
 The article states the onion-peeling deconvolution is similar to the two point Abel.
 Both methods have less smoothing than the other methods examined by Dasch.

     7. The :doc:`onion_bordas <transform_methods/onion_bordas>` onion-peeling method of Bordas et al. is based on the MatLab code of Rallis and Wells *et al.* The article claims "the method works properly only in the limit of large electrostatic energy to initial kinetic energy ratio and gives qualitatively the same results as a standard inversion method".